Sinking Brick Piers Stabilised, Saving a Newly Installed Kitchen

 The sinking brick piers were caused by reactive clay soil drying and shrinking over time.
 While the perimeter footings remained stable, the centre of the home had subsided, creating a pronounced dip beneath the kitchen floor.
 This movement not only risked further damage to the new kitchen but also threatened the home’s structural stability.

 The challenge was to stabilise and lift the foundation with precision, addressing the root cause deep below the surface.
-Unlike traditional methods, which required dismantling the kitchen and removing floorboards, Buildfix needed to deliver a solution that avoided disruption to the home’s interior while ensuring a permanent fix.
+In many Sydney homes, ageing brick pier foundations and shifting soils are a common issue.
+Unlike traditional methods such as house underpinning, which often require major disruption to the property, Buildfix needed to deliver a solution that avoided disturbance to the home’s interior while ensuring a permanent fix.

 Our Solution